Social Services

 Day Care provides for reimbursement of Day Care expenses to Day Care Centers, Registered Providers, and approved Legally-Exempt Day Care Providers on behalf of those determined eligible for this subsidy.
 Applications for Day Care can be made online at www.mybenefits.ny.gov or at our office on the computers located in our lobby.

 Applications for HEAP can be made online at www.mybenefits.ny.gov or at our office on the computers located in our lobby.
+Also, a paper application can be obtained in our office or mailed to you by calling our office.

-Documents can be submitted using NYDocSubmit (more information below), dropped off in our outdoor Drop Box (located to the left of our front door), faxed to (585) 243-7344 or mailed.
+Supporting documentation can be submitted using NYDocSubmit (more information below), dropped off in our outdoor Drop Box (located to the left of our front door), faxed to (585) 243-7344 or mailed.

-DSS participates in NYDocSubmit, a Mobile Document Upload Application that allows you to take pictures of required documents for Temporary Assistance (TA), Supplemental Nutrition Assistance Program (SNAP), Home Energy Assistance Program (HEAP) and Medicaid (MA) and submit them directly to our office.
+NYDocSubmit is a Mobile Document Upload Application that allows you to take pictures of required documents for Temporary Assistance (TA), Supplemental Nutrition Assistance Program (SNAP), Home Energy Assistance Program (HEAP) and Medicaid (MA) and submit them directly to our office.

 Documents that may not be submitted using NYDocSubmit are: